dotnet/AspNetCore.Docs/aspnetcore/security/authentication/claims.md

 :::moniker range="> aspnetcore-8.0"

 > [!NOTE]
 > The default Open ID Connect handler uses Pushed Authorization Requests (PAR) if the identity provider's discovery document advertises support for PAR.
-The identity provider's discovery document is usually found at .well-known/openid-configuration.
-If you cannot update the client configuration on the identity provider, PAR can be disabled by using the **PushedAuthorizationBehavior** option.
+The identity provider's discovery document is usually found at `.well-known/openid-configuration`.
+If you cannot use PAR in the client configuration on the identity provider, PAR can be disabled by using the **PushedAuthorizationBehavior** option.

 :::code language="csharp" source="~/release-notes/aspnetcore-9/samples/PAR/Program.cs" id="snippet_1" highlight="8-99":::